WernerRall147/sora/README.md

 ### Common Issues

 1. **Azure OpenAI API Key Issues**
-   - Verify your API key is correct
+   - Verify your API key is correct and has Sora access
-   - Check endpoint URL format
+   - Check endpoint URL format (use base URL only, not full API path)
-   - Ensure your subscription has access to Sora model
+   - Ensure environment variables are properly set in `.env` file or Azure environment
+   - Verify that Azure environment and local `.env` use the same endpoint

 2. **Container App Deployment Issues**
    - Check container registry permissions
    - Verify managed identity configuration
    - Review application logs in Azure portal
+   - Ensure Azure location consistency between environment variables and existing resources

+3. **Environment Variable Loading Issues**
+   - Verify `.env` file is in the project root directory
+   - Check that environment variables are correctly set in Azure (use `azd env get-values`)
+   - Ensure no hardcoded URLs remain in configuration files
+   - Verify dotenv-java dependency is included in Maven build

 3. **Video Generation Timeouts**
    - Video generation can take 2-5 minutes